Messi-Q/Smart-Contract-Dataset/README.md

         10.}
     ```

 As can be seen, there is a subtraction operation between the _balanceOf[msg.sender]_ and the _value_ (line 5), and the _require_ statement contains the comparison between the _balanceOf[msg.sender]_ and the _value_ (line 4).
-Thus, we label that the corresponding function dose not exist the Integer Overflow/Underflow vulnerability, i.e., label = 0.
+Thus, we label the corresponding function to have no integer overflow/underflow vulnerability, i.e., label = 0.

-Case 3: When the function does not satisfy case 1 and case 2, we label the corresponding function existing the Integer Overflow/Underflow vulnerability.
+Case 3: When the function does not satisfy case 1 and case 2, we label the corresponding function to have integer overflow/underflow vulnerability.

     ```
         1. contract Overflow_add {